sircaffe/md2html/README.md

-# Abount
+# md2html
-It is pretty much useless now, so don't expect much.
-This is a small tool i'll use to develop a blogging tool futurely.
+This is a small tool intended to use in a blogging workflow futurely.
-# How to try
+## Building
 ```c
 $ make
 $ ./main